 You’ll also want to tip anytime you pay for something out of pocket and for room service.
 You can just write these tips on the slip you sign and add them to your bill.
 They’ll be added to your stateroom account.

-There are other things that cost additional on a cruise, including WiFi and Bingo.
+Other things cost additional on a cruise, including WiFi and Bingo.

 What Does a Disney Cruise Cost?